jepetersohn/phase-3-guide/week-1/Readme.md

 - Week recap: what did we learn?
 Am I confused/unsure about something?
 Write specific questions about the week.
 - Continue working on [*overflow challenge](../../../../overflow-challenge)
 - Implement [Markdown-Widget on your overflow (Sunday evening)](../../../../markdown-widget-challenge)
-- Rails videos by Steven
+- Rails videos by Steven (font is small (sorry, will rerecord), watch in HD!)
   - [Rails and HTTP][]
   - [Rails and AJAX Over Time][]